mike-feldmeier/env-wrapper/README.md

 const key = env.get('my-key')
 ```

+## Testing

+There are several Jasmine-based unit tests that can be run from the terminal if desired:

+    npm test

 ## Release History

 Version | Changes
 --- | ---
+1.0.7 | Documentation revamp
 1.0.6 | Fix to handle .env file values with embedded '=' symbols
 1.0.5 | Changed load to sync operation; Fix to path calculations
 1.0.4 | Added load method; moved tests to Jasmine